Properties of the Intrinsic Flat Distance: Background

-\begin{rmrk} Gromov's Filling Volume in \cite{Gromov-filling} is defined as in (\ref{eq-filling-volume}) where $N^{n+1}$ must be a Riemannian Manifold.
+\begin{rmrk} Gromov's Filling Volume in \cite{Gromov-Filling} is defined as in (\ref{eq-filling-volume}) where the infimum is taken over $N^{n+1}$ that are Riemannian manifolds.
 Thus it is conceivable that the filling volume in Definition~\ref{defn-filling-volume} might have a smaller value both because integral current spaces have integer weight and because we have a wider class of metrics to choose from, including metrics which are not length metrics. \end{rmrk}

+\begin{rmrk} Note also that the mass used in Definition~\ref{defn-filling-volume} is Ambrosio-Kirchheim's mass \cite{AK} Definition 2.6 stated as Definition~\ref{defn-mass} here.
+Even when the weight is $1$ and one has a Finsler manifold, the Ambrosio-Kirchheim mass has a different value than any of Gromov's masses \cite{Gromov-Filling} and the masses used by Burago-Ivanov \cite{Burago-Ivanov-Vol-Tori}.
+We need Ambrosio-Kirchheim's mass to have continuity of the filling volumes under intrinsic flat convergence [Theorem~\ref{fillvol-cont}] which is an essential tool in this paper. \end{rmrk}